abahler/matsu/README.md

 This repo serves as the master version of the new matsu.opensciencedatacloud.org, which will bring the three Matsu websites under one domain.

-The three websites are currently as follows: matsu.opensciencedatacloud.org: informational matsu-analytics.opensciencedatacloud.org: analytics matsu.opencloudconsortium.org: web applications
+The three websites are currently as follows: (1) matsu.opensciencedatacloud.org: informational; (2) matsu-analytics.opensciencedatacloud.org: analytics; and (3) matsu.opencloudconsortium.org: web applications.